Eclectikus/playingsonar/README.md

 ![*Signal by return and "outcome" (mine or rock)*](https://github.com/Eclectikus/playingsonar/blob/master/Figures/Sonar2_1200xVia_ezgif.com.gif?raw=true)

 [I tried first to do the above animations directly from R by using package `animation` (from the same author as `knitre`), but got nothing, surely I need more time.
-[Its Github](https://github.com/yihui/animation) and [Its site](http://yihui.name/animation/) are sure the starting points.
+[Its Github](https://github.com/yihui/animation) and [its site](http://yihui.name/animation/) are sure the starting points.
 After that I tried [Gimp](https://www.gimp.org/) but the poor quality made me desist.
 So finally I happily used [ezgif.com](http://ezgif.com/)]